Universal Box Operator: $\mathbf{O}(D,D)$-Symmetry and $\alpha^{\prime}$-Corrections: Applications

-Although we have not explicitly summed up all the contributions from every massive mode, it is evident from (\ref{fRSsym}) that the Riemann curvature tensor begins to appear in the $\alpha^{\prime}$-corrections~(\ref{lnDet}) at the quadratic order, starting from ${n=2}$, which is in agreement with \cite{Fradkin:1984pq}.
+Although we have not explicitly summed all contributions from every massive mode, it is evident from (\ref{fRSsym}) that the Riemann curvature tensor begins to appear in the $\alpha^{\prime}$-corrections~(\ref{lnDet}) at quadratic order (starting from $n=2$), in agreement with \cite{Fradkin:1984pq}.